Skip to content

 The 3 foundational pillars of optimal MEMS design

-See how cloud compute, programmatic control, and AI-agentic workflows enable moving from specifications to the absolute best design
+See how cloud compute, agentic AI, and physics-aware models enable moving from specifications to the absolute best design

 Apr 30, 2026